Endpoint reference

 How do I find the field names in my PDF?

-Open the PDF in Acrobat (Tools → Prepare Form), Mac Preview, or LibreOffice Draw; field names appear when you hover or click each field.
+Fastest: drop the PDF into the free form-field inspector — it lists every field name, type, and the ready-to-fill JSON.
+Otherwise, open the PDF in Acrobat (Tools → Prepare Form), Mac Preview, or LibreOffice Draw; field names appear when you hover or click each field.
 From the command line, pdftk dump_data_fields lists all AcroForm field names.
 PDF authoring tools name fields automatically (e.g. Text1, CheckBox2); rename them to something predictable in code (customer_name, total) before deploying.

 Why is my filled PDF rendering as empty fields in some viewers?